- Livestock producers are facing serious threats from pervasive and invasive vector-borne diseases.

 - Concerns over variable prices, uncertain weather conditions, and increasing production expenses have spurred demand for sound management practices and decision making that is key to optimizing production efficiency and competitiveness.

-- Through 10,900 educational events, planning meetings, and workshops in 2017, AgriLife Extension achieved more than 2.0 million educational and other contacts.
+- Through 10,900 educational events, planning meetings and workshops in 2019, AgriLife Extension reached more than 1.8 million educational and other contacts.

-- AgriLife Extension often collaborates with industry groups and with other government entities to deliver educational programs.
+- AgriLife Extension often collaborates with industry groups and other government entities to deliver educational programs.

-- For dairy operations, the economic benefits resulting from the adoption of heat abatement and other management strategies was estimated at $26.8 million.
+- For dairy operations, the economic benefits resulting from the adoption of heat abatement and other management strategies were estimated at $12.7 million.

-- The net returns increase resulting from the implementation of selected beef cattle management practices taught at the Cattle Trails Stocker and Wheat Conference, Beef Quality Assurance trainings, and Hemphill County Beef Conference resulted in economic benefits of $7.9 million.
+- The net returns increase resulting from the implementation of selected beef cattle management practices taught at the Beef Quality Assurance trainings and Hemphill County Beef Conference resulted in an economic benefit of $32.9 million.

-- The economic benefits of the Beef Cattle Reproduction Management Schools was estimated at $622,000.
+- The economic benefits of the Beef Cattle Reproduction Management Schools were estimated at $7.3 million.

-- Job training and continuing education through Beef Quality Assurance trainings, Feedyard Camp, and the Feedyard Technician Program support 218 Texas jobs, with an annual wage base of $7.7 million.
+- Job training and continuing education through Beef Quality Assurance trainings, Feedyard Camp and the Feedyard Technician Program support 198 Texas jobs, with an annual wage base of $5.2 million.